by Jenny Fong January 07, 2021

 Eventually, I got in front of the video camera, doing Instagram Lives almost every Thursday evening, talking about what’s new and showing styling tips.
 I wasn’t used to being in front of the camera, but by the end of the year, I loved doing these.
 My customers also slowly migrated on to Instagram.
 It's such a great way to stay in touch.

 Most of the year was spent in lockdown and my husband really didn’t venture out.
 However in October we did make it down to Joshua Tree.
 That was such a magical place.
 I saw some of the most beautiful sunsets and moonrises.
 More on this trip later.

 Photo: Me as a model wondering how long my hair is gonna get before we have a vaccination.

 And the last, very funny pivot was I became my own model.
 I hope I don’t have to do this often but when literally up against a wall, I got it done.

 If you’ve read this far, thank you for being here.
 You are my community and I appreciate you.
 I’ve learned so many valuable lessons from this pandemic from a personal and business standpoint.
 I’m sure you have too.
 I’d love to hear how you’ve pivoted, discovered new skills, or found resilience this year.
 Please let me know in the comments below.
 Let’s get to know each other better.
 It matters.

 Have a question?
 Contact me via email: email@example.com.
 Or call me at 917-254-1444 from 9 - 6 pm PST.
 I’ll get back to you within 24-48 hours.

-VIP Membership is currently closed.
-Enjoy 20% off savings all day, every day on top of promos, USPS Priority shipping, front of line making and sneak peeks and more for $50/year.
+VIP Membership is now closed.
+Get on the email list for notification when it opens.
+VIPs enjoy 20% off savings all day, every day on top of promos, USPS Priority shipping, front of line making and sneak peeks and more for $50/year.
 Sign up here.
 Read about all the perks here.